CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 The library provides ways to pass and use own models.
 For example, You can inherit Your class from base class User and pass it as type to initialized instance of `ServiceConfiguration` or `ServiceConfigurationMiddleware` and use own model.
 Developer can interact with library by following next steps:
-1. create instance of class `ServiceConfiguration` and pass as parameters class `ConfigurationOptions` with own settings. (or do the same steps but instead of create instance of `ServiceConfiguration`, use middleware `ServiceConfigurationMiddleware`)
+1. create instance of class `ServiceConfiguration` and pass as parameters class `ConfigurationOptions` with own settings.
 2. interact with repositories throughout public properties of instanced class `ServiceConfiguration`

+New feature for library is adding services to internal DI in ASP.Net application.
+For that You have to write something like this:

+1. in Program.cs

+        builder.Services.AddNationBankSystem<User, Card, BankAccount, Bank, Credit>(o =>
+        {
+            o.EnsureCreated = false;
+            o.EnsureDeleted = false;
+            o.DatabaseName = "Test";
+            o.OperationOptions = new OperationServiceOptions()
+            {
+                DatabaseName = "Test",
+            };
+            o.LoggerOptions = new LoggerOptions()
+            {
+                // In the example we aren't using logger IsEnabled = false,
+            };
+        });

+2. in Your controller

+        private readonly IServiceConfiguration<User, Card, BankAccount, Bank, Credit> _service;

+        public UsersController(IServiceConfiguration<User, Card, BankAccount, Bank, Credit> service) {
+            _service = service;
+        }

+And all will work

 #### Remember!
-If you'll not change connection string to database in class BankServiceOptions or directly in repository classes program may don't work correctly.
-You can catch exception like "There isn't database which has been specified." because databases which was used in developing project may doesn't exist on your machine.
+If you'll not pass options to `ServiceConfiguration` method `CreateInstance` You can get different kind of exceptions.

 ## API documentation
 ### AppContext